 Once you have got an email adress you can start working on getting that contact warmed up and more ready to “be sold to”.

-Of course it depends a lot on what you want your contacts to ultimately do or buy.
+Of course it depends a lot on what you want your contacts to ultimately do or buy (check out this list of 15 different ways to make money as a food blogger).
 If you currently don’t have anything to sell, then your goal is probably more to make them a fan that regularly visits your blog and hopefully shares/comments/pins your recipes.
 If that is the case then you can:

 - Set up an email sequence for new subscribers where you first try to learn more about the person and what they like.
 E.g. ask which food categories they like to subscribe to (and then automatically send them an email when a new recipe is posted)